courtney-rosenthal/SmartThings/README.md

 # SmartThings

+**I am no longer using SmartThings due to its poor reliability and bad design for anything but the simplest automations.
+I'm keeping this code up, but I do not recommend using the SmartThings system.**

 This repo contains my custom development for the SmartThings environment.

 As this time, the _smartapps_ directory contains original apps I've written.
 The _devicetypes_ directory contains existing devices I've tweaked for local preferences.